crossbario/autobahn-python/doc/wamp/programming.rst

 .. tip::

    You can register *local* functions like in above example, *global* functions as well as *methods* on class instances.
-Further, procedures can also be automatically registered using *decorators* (see :ref:`registering-procedure-using-decorators`)
+Further, procedures can also be automatically registered using *decorators*.

 When the registration succeeds, authorized callers will immediately be able to call the procedure (see :ref:`calling-procedures`) using the URI under which it was registered (``u"com.myapp.add2"``).